National Theatre (Prague): Initial design and construction, 1844 to 1881

-Grand opening
+Grand opening and fire

 The National Theatre was opened for the first time on 11 June 1881, to honour the visit of Crown Prince Rudolf of Austria.
 Bedřich Smetana's opera Libuše was given its world premiere, conducted by Adolf Čech.
 Another 11 performances were presented after that.
 Then the theatre was closed down to enable the completion of the finishing touches.
 While this work was under way a fire broke out on 12 August 1881, which destroyed the copper dome, the auditorium and the stage of the theatre.

 The fire was seen as a national catastrophe and was met with a mighty wave of determination to take up a new collection: Within 47 days a million florins were collected.
 This national enthusiasm, however, did not correspond to the behind-the-scenes battles that flared up following the catastrophe.
 Architect Josef Zítek was no longer in the running, and his pupil architect Josef Schulz was summoned to work on the reconstruction.
 He was the one to assert the expansion of the edifice to include the block of flats belonging to Dr. Polák that was situated behind the building of the Provisional Theatre.
 He made this building a part of the National Theatre and simultaneously changed somewhat the area of the auditorium to improve visibility.
 He did, however, take into account with utmost sensitivity the style of Zítek's design, and so he managed to merge three buildings by various architects to form an absolute unity of style.